Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Performance Analysis

 \section{Performance Analysis}

-In this section, we establish a comprehensive analytical framework to evaluate the feasibility of the proposed quantum-secured blockchain architecture.
-The analysis bridges the gap between the physical layer's key generation capabilities (Supply) and the application layer's cryptographic consumption requirements (Demand).
+In this section, we establish a comprehensive analytical framework to evaluate the implementation feasibility of the quantum-secured blockchain architecture.
+The analysis confirms the relation between key generation capabilities of the physical layer (supply) and cryptographic consumption requirements of the application layer (demand).